jonnygrealish64/fundamentals-of-data-analysis/README.md

 25%: An in-depth explanation of three interesting plots from matplotlib.pyplot: streamplot, pie, table:

 #1: Streamplot:
-Streamplots are used to display 2D vector fields and the flow within.
-Streamplots are coded as follows in matplotlib: ax.streamplot(x_grid, y_grid, x_vec, y_vec, density=spacing)
+Streamplots are used to display 2D vector fields and the flow within, they are coded in matplotlib as follows: ax.streamplot(X, Y, u, v, density=spacing)

-x_grid and y_grid are arrays of x, y points. x_vec and y_vec are arrays which denote the velocity of the stream at each point on the grid. density=spacing establishes how close the space in between streamlines are.
+X & Y are one-dimensional (1D) arrays of x & y axes' ranges, spread across an evenly spaced grid. x_vec and y_vec (u & v) are two-dimensional (2D) arrays of x & y, known as x & y-velocities, these denote the velocity of the stream at each point on the grid.
+The number of rows should match the length of y, and the number of columns should match x to ensure an evenly spaced grid. density=spacing dictates how close the space in between streamlines will be set to, this is established as a float number.
+When density is given a value of 1, the domain gets divided into a 30x30 grid, where the density scales the grid in a linear fashion.
+[density_x, density_y] could also be used for various levels of density that can be set in both directions of flow.

-Let's begin with a streamplot that contains stream lines on a 10x10 grid.
-All the stream lines on this plot are parallel and point horizontally to the right:
+We'll begin with creating a streamplot that contains stream lines on a 10x10 grid, where the stream lines are parallel and point horizontally to the right:

 import numpy as np
 import matplotlib.pyplot as plt
-# if using a Jupyter notebook, include:
 %matplotlib inline

-x = np.arange(0,10)
+x = np.arange(0, 10) # setting range of x-axis
-y = np.arange(0,10)
+y = np.arange(0, 10) # setting range of y-axis

-X, Y = np.meshgrid(x,y)
-u = np.ones((10,10)) # x-component to the right
-v = np.zeros((10,10)) # y-component zero
+X, Y = np.meshgrid(x, y) # grid will take in the ranges of x & y u = np.ones((10, 10)) # x-velocity flows horizontally to the right v = np.zeros((10, 10)) # y-velocity set to zero, no flow

-fig, ax = plt.subplots()
+fig, ax = plt.subplots() # define figure as variable ax with access to subplots

-ax.streamplot(X,Y,u,v, density = 0.5)
+ax.streamplot(X, Y, u, v, density = 0.5)
-ax.set_title('Stream Plot of Parallel Lines') plt.show()
+ax.set_title('Streamplot of Parallel Horizontal Lines') plt.show()

-There are numerous aspects within a streamplot all outlined below:
+There are other aspects within a streamplot outlined below:

-x, y: these are one-dimensional (1D) arrays, across an evenly spaced grid.

-u, v: these are two-dimensional (2D) arrays, x & y-velocities, where the number of rows should match the length of y, the number of columns should match x.

-density: this is established as a float or 2-tuple that can control the space in between streamlines.
-When density = 1, the domain is divided into a 30x30 grid, where density linearly scales the grid.
-Each cell in the grid can have only one traversing streamline. [density_x, density_y] can be used for various levels of density in both directions.
+linewidth: float or 2D array:

-linewidth: this is established as a numeric or 2D array, this value can vary when a 2D array has the same shape as velocities.
+    The width of the stream lines.
+With a 2D array, the line width can be varied across the grid.
+The array must have the same shape as u & v.

-color: this is established as either a matplotlib color code, or a 2D array, to provide color to streamlines in the plot.
-With a 2D array in the same shape as velocities, the values of color are converted to specific colors via cmap (colormap).
+color: matplotlib color code, or 2D array:
+    The streamline's color.
+If given an array, its values are converted to colors via cmap and norm.
+The array must have the same shape as u & v.

+cmap: Colormap:
-cmap: Colormap, this is used to plot the streamlines and arrows on the plot, which is only ever necessary to implement when using an array input for color.
+    Colormap used to plot streamlines and arrows.
+This is only used if color is an array.

+norm: Normalize:
-norm: Normalize, this object is used to scale luminance data to 0, 1.
+    Normalize object used to scale luminance data to 0, 1.
 If None, stretch (min, max) to (0, 1).
-Only necessary when color is an array.
+This is only used if color is an array.

-arrowsize: float has the factor in scaling the size of the arrows.

-arrowstyle: string, which specifies the style of the arrow where FancyArrowPatch can facilitate.
+arrowsize: float:
+    Scaling factor for the arrow size.

+arrowstyle: str:
+    Arrow style specification.
+See FancyArrowPatch.

+minlength: float:
-minlength: float, to establish the minimum length of the streamlines in both axes coordinates.
+    Minimum length of streamline in axes coordinates.

+start_points: Nx2 array:
-start_points: Nx2 array, the coordinates of starting points for the streamlines.
-In data coordinates, the same as the x and y arrays.
+    Coordinates of starting points for the streamlines in data coordinates (the same coordinates as the x & y arrays).

-zorder: int, any number.
+zorder: int:

-Returns:
+    The zorder of the stream lines and arrows.
+Artists with lower zorder values are drawn first.

+maxlength: float:
+    Maximum length of streamline in axes coordinates.

+integration_direction: {'forward', 'backward', 'both'}:
+    Integrate the streamline in forward, backward or both directions.
+The default is 'both'.

-stream_container: StreamplotSet
+Returns: stream_container: StreamplotSet
-    Container object with attributes
+    Container object with attributes:
-        lines: matplotlib.collections.LineCollection of streamlines
+        lines: LineCollection of streamlines
-        arrows: collection of matplotlib.patches.FancyArrowPatch objects representing arrows half-way along stream lines.
+        arrows: PatchCollection containing FancyArrowPatch objects, representing the arrows half-way along stream lines.

-Additional kwargs: hold = [True|False] overrides default hold state.

 CAO Points Notebook (40%):
 Include a Jupyter notebook called cao.ipynb that contains the following: